Understanding a battery management system presents a complex modelling paradigm, mathematically and computationally.

 AI opportunities for the battery industry and battery management system development

-More than ever, there is a need for performant and long-lasting batteries, mainly driven by the world-wide EV industry and their ongoing quest to employ the most effective battery management system in their EV designs.
+More than ever, there is a need for performant and long-lasting batteries, mainly driven by the growth of the worldwide EV industry and their ongoing quest to employ the most effective battery management system in their EV designs.

 However, the complexity of the physics of such battery management systems means that battery performance models are not accurate enough, and extensive testing and development are still required to design optimal battery systems.

-This is where AI can save the day for the battery market, and aid the testing and creation of the optimal battery management system for EV's and beyond.
+This is where AI can save the day for the battery market, and aid the testing and creation of the optimal battery packs and energy management system for EV's and beyond.

-By capturing higher dimensional relationships from battery data gathered from driving tests and other physical tests, AI can better inform battery designers on what their next step should be to design robust and performant batteries.
+By capturing higher dimensional relationships from battery data gathered from driving tests and other physical tests, AI can better inform battery designers on what their next step should be to design, build and manufacture more robust and performant batteries.